Skip to main content

 Diet

-• Soft foods for 24–48 hours
+• Soft foods for 24 to 48 hours

 Care Instructions

-• Tenderness should gradually decrease each day
+• Soreness should get a little better each day

-Important: Complete Your Treatment
+Important: Finish Your Treatment

 ⚠️